CTFA solicits charitable contributions and grants funds in support of excellence & equity in theatre for children.

 William Shakespeare-The Winter's Tale

-March 27, 2020-At this time, we do not know the answers to the world's COVID19 pandemic, nor what changes are yet to come.
-We do know that many theaters, artists, families and friends are already experiencing the negative effects of illness, isolation, shuttered theatres, lost jobs and more.
-Our hearts ache for each other and the communion of community that we are sorely missing in our protective isolation.
+Our hearts ache for each other and the communion of community that we are sorely missing in our protective isolation and closures.
 We do know that there will be more changes.
-The calendar of our lives and plans for conferences, events, gatherings and more is a mystery.
+The calendar of our lives and plans is a mystery.

 CTFA will endeavor to give you updated information, when we can.
 We encourage you to get connected electronically with our national partners TYA/USA, AATE and your strong state associations to find encouragement, help and community.
 We are artists and we have the creative future of our children as our responsibility.

 Strengthen yourself, then creatively conceive of our future as the undreamed shores reveal themselves.

 - The Art of Theatre

 The Children’s Theatre Foundation of America is committed to the values of diversity, equity, and inclusion.
 The Foundation supports theatre artists and organizations that share the Foundation’s values working to address past and current injustices to groups that have been historically disadvantaged and socially, politically, and economically excluded.

 The Foundation is committed to equity as a form of social justice.
 Equity is defined as the quality of being fair, unbiased, and just.
 For the Foundation, equity involves inviting diverse theatre artists and organizations to be involved in the work of the Foundation, and ensuring that all have equitable access to the resources and opportunities the Foundation can provide.